What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Experiments

 \subsection{Analysis of Feature Aggregation (RQ2)}

-\paragraph{Experimental Setup.} {Building on the optimal finding from RQ1 (SAC), we evaluate different feature aggregation strategies by comparing the default Mean Pooling against three other methods.
-The results are shown in Table~\ref{tab:ablation_pooling}.}
+Building on the optimal data processing strategy identified in RQ1, we evaluate different feature aggregation methods by comparing \textit{Mean Pooling} with \textit{Max Pooling}, \textit{Last Token}, and \textit{Explicit One-word Limitation (EOL)}.
+All susequent modules are fixed to base configurations to isolate the effect of aggregation.
+The results are reported in Table~\ref{tab:rq123} and we derive the following findings: